sannansaleem/Green-Energy-Stock-Analysis/README.md

 #### For loops
-The refacorisation of our VBA code heavily depended on the basic understanding of for loops.
-As these loops are responsible for executing the code in a repetitive manner, in out case, increasing our tickerIndex variable by 1  `tickerIndex = tickerIndex + 1` i.e. moving up to our next ticker within the array of 12 that was previously created
+The refactorization of our VBA code heavily depended on the basic understanding of for loops.
+As these loops are responsible for executing the code in a repetitive manner, in our case, increasing our tickerIndex variable by 1  `tickerIndex = tickerIndex + 1` i.e. moving up to our next ticker within the array of 12 that was previously created.

 By initializing arrays `tickerVolumes(tickerIndex) = 0` we are able to set the intial volume to zero, before entering the loop again.
 As we will further explore in the coming sections nested for loops as presented in our base code were the source of inefficiencies.